Engee documentation

 • Т — temperature;

-• `Off' - thermal mass remains constant during the simulation.
+• Turned off — the thermal mass remains constant during the simulation.

-• On - the thermal mass can be changed during the simulation.
-When this option is selected, the Mass parameter is replaced by the Minimum mass parameter, and the block has two additional input ports: Mdot, which sets the change in thermal mass, and Tin, which sets the temperature of the incoming mass.
+• Enabled — the thermal mass may change during the simulation.
+When this option is selected, the Mass parameter is replaced by the Minimum mass parameter, and the unit has two additional input ports: Mdot, which sets the change in thermal mass, and Tin, which sets the temperature of the incoming mass.
 The value of the signal on the Tin port does not affect the results if the mass does not change or decreases.

-Use the Variable mass option to model systems where the mass changes but geometric effects remain negligible, e.g. a washing machine is filled, heated and then emptied with different amounts of liquid per cycle.
+Use the Variable mass option to model systems in which the mass changes, but the geometric effects remain insignificant, for example, a washing machine fills up, heats up, and then empties with different amounts of liquid per cycle.

-By default, the block has one heat port.
-Since the positive direction of the block is from the port to the block, the heat flow will be positive if it flows into the block.
+By default, the unit has one thermal port.
+Since the positive direction of the unit is from the port to the unit, the heat flow will be positive if it flows into the unit.

-In some tasks, it is common to display the mass in series with other elements in the block diagram.
-To support this option, the Number of graphical ports parameter can be used to allow another port to be displayed.
-The two-port option is purely graphical: both ports have the same temperature, so the block functions the same whether it has one or two ports.
+In some tasks, it is customary to display the mass sequentially with other elements in the block diagram.
+To support this option, you can use the Number of graphical ports parameter, which allows you to display another port.
+The two-port option is purely graphical: both ports have the same temperature, so the unit functions the same way, regardless of whether it has one or two ports.
 The block icon changes depending on the value of the Variable mass and Number of graphical ports parameters.

 Ports